 From human point of view and considering the horrified life people could have lived here, one really feels sorry for the things happening to these people back in the tense history of this country.
 Just imagine you had to take your family with you into such holes and spend some time, short or long, into such chambers and ask them to keep quiet and pray for their lives!

-From innovation point of view, once the need to survive presses upon you, you will come up with solutions.
-As a hard-working nation with 1000s of years of background in engineering and architecture, Iranians have managed to survive putting into action such experiences form other projects and similar occasions.
+From an innovation point of view, once the need to survive presses upon you, you will come up with solutions.
+As a hard-working nation with 1000s of years of background in engineering and architecture, Iranians have managed to survive putting into action such experiences from other projects and similar occasions.

 Noosh Abad ancient underground city, Ouee, isn’t the only example of such resistance and ambition to survive.
 There are other similar networks found in other parts of Iran as well.
 I will report them to you once I get to visit those spots as well.